Chisomnwa/Hamoye_Data_Engineering_Internship/README.md

 **Please note!:** For some reason, GitHub imposes a 5-second timeout for rich rendering.
 If the notebook cannot be rendered within the timeout period of 5 seconds, GitHub does not render it.
 It happens to big and small files as well.
 If you could not view the codes on the Stage_A_Quiz.ipynb, you can easily view it on Jupyter nbviewer [here](https://nbviewer.org/github/Chisomnwa/Hamoye_Data_Engineering_Stage_Quizzes/blob/main/Stage_A_Quiz.ipynb).

 ## For Stage B:

+### Appliances Energy Prediction data

+The dataset for the remainder of this quiz (from question 18) is the Appliances Energy Prediction data.
+The data set is at 10 min for about 4.5 months.
+The house temperature and humidity conditions were monitored with a ZigBee wireless sensor network.
+Each wireless node transmitted the temperature and humidity conditions around 3.3 min.
+Then, the wireless data was averaged for 10 minutes periods.
+The energy data was logged every 10 minutes with m-bus energy meters.
+Weather from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis (rp5.ru), and merged together with the experimental data sets using the date and time column.
+Two random variables have been included in the data set for testing the regression models and to filter out non predictive attributes (parameters).

+In this course, I developed a multivariate multiple regression model to study the effect of eight input variables on two output.